First Majestic’s Approach to Responsible Tailings Management

 Governance: Responsible Tailings Facility Engineers (RTFE), internal and external engineers of record responsible for ensuring compliance with all requirements and expectations.
 Informed by Topic IV of GISTM.

-Integrated Knowledge Base: We characterize and regularly update interdisciplinary knowledge to continually improve the design, construction, operation, closure, and maintenance of tailings facilities.
+Integrated Knowledge Base: We characterize and update regularly interdisciplinary knowledge to continually improve the design, construction, operation, closure, and maintenance of tailings facilities.
 Informed by Topic II of GISTM.

 Monitoring, Surveillance and Auditing: Dam safety inspections are performed by qualified engineers.
-External quality assurance is performed for filtered tailings placement, geotechnical instrumentation, and tailings monitoring systems.
+External quality assurance is performed for filtered tailings placement, geotechnical instrumentation and tailings monitoring systems.
 Informed by Topic III of GISTM.

 Emergency Preparedness and Response: We have established and provide training in emergency preparedness plans, as well as alert threshold monitoring and related Trigger Action Response Plans (TARPs).
 Informed by Topic V of GISTM.